Indonesian Food and Drug Authority: History

 The predecessor of BPOM was formed during the colonial period and was named de Dienst der Volksgezondheid (DVG).
 Operating under the auspices of the Dutch pharmaceutical company, DVG itself was in charge of producing chemical drugs as well as operating a pharmaceutical research center.
 In 1964, during the Guided Democracy era, DVG was nationalized and became the Pharmacy Inspectorate (Inspektorat Farmasi) of the Indonesian Ministry of Health.
 Three years later, it was renamed the Inspectorate of Pharmaceutical Affairs (Inspektorat Urusan Farmasi).
 In 1976, it was again renamed the Directorate General Drug and Food Control (Direktorat Jenderal Pengawasan Obat dan Makanan, Ditjen POM).

 In accordance with Presidential Decree No. 166/2000, the Directorate-General of Drug and Food Control was officially divested from the Ministry of Health to become an independent agency which reports directly to the president, though it continues to coordinate with the Ministry.
 Since 2017, BPOM has been regulated by Presidential Decree No. 80/2017.

-In 2020, the head of BPOM issued a decree regarding the standardization of English-language nomenclature used in reference to BPOM, which now includes an official translation of the agency name in English.
+In 2020, the head of BPOM issued a decree regarding the standardization of English-language nomenclature used in reference to BPOM, which includes an official translation of the agency name in English.
 The agency was previously known in English as the National Agency for Drug and Food Control.